StarRocks/starrocks/docs/sql-reference/sql-statements/auto_increment.md

 6 rows in set (0.02 sec)
 ```

-In actual usage, when you view the data in the table, the following result may be returned.
+In actual usage, the following result may be returned when you view the data in the table.
 This is because StarRocks cannot guarantee that the values for the `AUTO_INCREMENT` column are strictly monotonic.
 But StarRocks can guarantee that the values roughly increase in chronological order.
 For more information, see [Monotonicity](#monotonicity).

-View data in the table.

 ```SQL
 mysql > SELECT * FROM test_tbl1 ORDER BY id;